 Following these steps will ensure perfectly roasted vegetables:

-- Prepare the vegetables: In a large mixing bowl, combine the cubed potatoes, sliced carrots, and sliced zucchini.
+- Prepare the vegetables: In a big bowl, toss the cubed potatoes, sliced carrots, and sliced zucchini together.

-- Add flavor: Toss the vegetables with the minced garlic, olive oil, fresh rosemary, thyme, salt, and pepper until they are all evenly coated.
+- Add flavor: Mix in the minced garlic, olive oil, rosemary, thyme, salt, and pepper until everything is coated.

-- Spread on a baking sheet: Line a baking sheet with parchment paper and spread the seasoned vegetables in a single layer.
+- Spread on a baking sheet: Line a baking sheet with parchment paper and spread veggies in a single layer so they roast evenly.

-- Optional cheese topping: If desired, sprinkle Parmesan cheese over the vegetables in the last 5 minutes of roasting for a savory finish.
+- Optional cheese topping: If you like, sprinkle Parmesan cheese over the veggies in the last 5 minutes so it melts a bit.

 Tips for Perfect Roasted Vegetables